Why do I get bees every year?

 I have seen small bees making holes in my wall.
 Should I worry?

-These are solitary bees and it depends on the species of bee whether they will damage your wall.
-Most Mason bees nest in pre-existing cavities and do not harm the walls.
+These are solitary bees and it depends on the species of bee.
+Most mason bees nest in holes that already exist and don't harm the walls.
 If they find a large area of good nest site, then they'll often build lots of nests tightly packed in a close area, so you might see lots of them around the nesting site.

 However, 'true' Mason bees will tunnel into soft mortar and can do damage, especially in old walls.
 If you have bees in your wall you could tempt them away from the wall by putting out artificial nests for them - they often prefer nice clean tubes.